Dre Campbell Farm

 6. Oregano Oil

 You can also use oregano oil to make a DIY tick repellent for your skin.
-Just add 10 drops of oregano oil to two tablespoons of carrier oil, shake well, and apply to your skin to help keep ticks away.
+Just add a few drops of oregano oil to some carrier oil, shake well, and apply to your skin to help keep ticks away.

 7. Practice Good Pet Hygiene